Galactica-corp/galactica-monorepo/packages/snap/docs/rpcAPI.md

 #### Returns

+- `object`
-`string` "zkCert added to storage" on successful import.
+  - `string` "zkCert added to storage" on successful import.
 If `listZkCerts` is set to `true`, it returns the zkCert overview instead (same as in the `listZkCerts` method).
 Returns [an error](https://github.com/Galactica-corp/galactica-snap/blob/main/packages/snap-api/src/api/error.ts) if the import fails.